 - Dip a white cloth or old toothbrush in the soapy water and use it to scrub away stains on the uppers

 - Brush away dirt on the midsole and outsole of the shoe

 - Use a damp cloth to rinse away excess soap

-2.Bicarbonate of Soda and Hydrogen Peroxide
+2.Baking Soda and Hydrogen Peroxide

 3% hydrogen peroxide not only removes stains and brightens whites, but it also disinfects your shoes from harmful bacteria, fungi and viruses.
-You can make a paste by mixing two parts bicarbonate of soda with one part hydrogen peroxide.
+You can make a paste by mixing two parts baking soda with one part hydrogen peroxide.
 Use an old toothbrush to apply the mixture to the soles and uppers of your shoes.
-Wait 30 minutes before rinsing or leave them to air-dry in the sun and brush away the paste once they're dry.
+Wait 30 minutes before rinsing or leave them to air-dry in the sun and brush away the paste once they’re dry.

 - Dip a brush or white cloth in the mixture